Reminder Bulletin attached – body of bulletin is reposted here.

 4. It is the responsibility of the team to ensure that these guidelines are followed.

 Smart phones and other mobile devices with recording capabilities, including voice recording, still cameras and video cameras, are not permitted to be used in the locker rooms.
 If phones or other mobile devices must be used, they should be taken outside of the locker room.

-The document Dressing Room Policy was attached to this post.
+was attached to this post.